“They’ve owed us $150,000 since last year,” an account manager told me one morning over coffee.

 3. Use cloud-based services

-The time when snail mail was the standard for invoicing are now gone.
 Today, software helps agencies stay on top of their accounting with some advantages that old method lacks.

 According to Meredith Wood, former Community Manager at Funding Gates, using business software got their invoices paid almost 3 times faster.